Googolplexic/vscode-fold-preview/README.md

 ### Interactive Preview
 - Live preview of FOLD files with pan and zoom capabilities
+- Full-window canvas support for maximum visibility
 - Customizable visualization of mountain, valley, and boundary folds
 - Auto-updates as you edit the file
 - Keyboard shortcuts for common actions
 - Interactive legend showing fold types and styles
+- Indexed labeling system for vertices, edges, and faces

 ### Editor Features
 - Syntax highlighting for .fold files